cammurray/ASTSync/README.md

 User details are pulled as well in to the Users table to enable better reporting, but this can be disabled by setting the "SyncEntra" environment variable to false.

+For simplicity of deployment, the Function App storage account is used for the Table storage.

 ## Installation

 Whilst the code here could be adjusted to suit any means, it is intended to run in an Azure Function App.